Boiled fingerling potatoes tossed with vermouth, red onions, parsley, and an herb vinaigrette.

-- 2 pounds red or yellow fingerling potatoes (small new potatoes), scrubbed and halved
+- 2 pounds fingerling potatoes, or small new potatoes, scrubbed and halved

 - 1/4 cup lemon juice

 - 1 teaspoon minced fresh oregano leaves